-Laser therapy can be used to remove broken capillaries once they appear.
+Laser therapy can be used to remove broken capillaries.
 Dr. Ostad will determine the best type of laser treatment for you after examining your skin.
 Laser therapy is the most effective treatment due to the accuracy of the beam of light positioned to destroy the targeted capillaries.
 The hemoglobin in the veins will absorb the beam of light, thus destroying the capillaries without causing damage to the skin above them.
 After the vein walls have collapsed, the body will reabsorb the destroyed capillaries within three to four weeks, and the capillaries will no longer be visible.
-The treatments are long-lasting, but follow up treatments may be required as new capillaries break and become visible.
+The treatments are long-lasting, but follow-up treatments may be required as new capillaries break and become visible.

 Another approach is to use certain topical medicines to remove or reduce the appearance of broken capillaries.
 There are a variety of prescription and over-the-counter topical creams that can be used to treat broken capillaries.
 Trentinoin, a retinoid medication, is a common ingredient in topical creams.
 It works by effecting the growth of skin cells and has been effective in treating certain cases of broken capillaries.
 While using any retinoid medication, you must avoid sun exposure and wear sunscreen while outdoors.
-If you’d like to begin enjoying the appearance of your skin once again, please call to make an appointment with our practitioners.
+If you’d like to treat redness or enhance your skin, please call to make an appointment with our practitioners.
 We will be able to recommend the most appropriate course of treatment to eliminate your broken capillaries and improve your appearance.